kristeaac/codepath-ios-project-0-tip-calculator/README.md

 The following **additional** features are implemented:

 - [X] User can change theme colors
-- [X] User can specify how many people to split the bill by and save their default split preference
+- [X] User can specify how many people to split the bill with and save their default split preference

 ## Video Walkthrough